According to the State Bank of Vietnam (SBV), by the end of the second quarter, credit growth of the entire system reached 6%.

 The flow of credit into production and business activities is a good thing.
 However, the credit growth target is still far from the target set by the State Bank for the whole year.

-Regarding the task of credit growth in the last 6 months of the year, the State Bank said that it will manage the growth of credit volume and structure reasonably, meeting the credit capital demand of the economy to contribute to controlling inflation and supporting economic growth.
+Regarding the task of credit growth in the last 6 months of the year, the State Bank said that it will manage the growth of credit volume and structure reasonably, meeting the credit capital needs of the economy to contribute to controlling inflation and supporting economic growth.

 The State Bank of Vietnam will continue to promote credit in key areas, which are the driving force of the economy.
 Continue to promote specific credit programs and policies; remove difficulties for businesses and people; at the same time, strictly control credit in areas with potential risks...
-Continue to review and perfect the legal framework to create favorable conditions for the supply and access to bank credit.
+Continue to review and improve the legal framework to create favorable conditions for the supply and access to bank credit.

 Source: https://laodong.vn/kinh-doanh/tin-dung-tang-dot-bien-von-chay-vao-dau-1378898.ldo